-3 Describe a stack.
-How do you think stacks are formed?
+- 3 Describe a stack.
+How do you think stacks are formed? - 4 Sketch the image in Source 2 and label four landforms.

-- 4 How have people used the headland in the foreground of Source 4?
-Why might this be a hazardous place to live? - 5 Each of the three photographs in this section shows headlands.
+- 5 How have people used the headland in the foreground of Source 4?
+Why might this be a hazardous place to live? - 6 Each of the three photographs in this section shows headlands.
 Examine each of these photographs. - a Based on these photographs, give a definition of a headland. - b What features does each share? - c In what ways is each unique? - d In pairs, discuss some geographical questions you would ask to explore why the headlands are different. - e Where would you find some answers to the geographical questions you have discussed?